petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-saas-addons-upcoming.md

 ### Project Workspace

 Liferay Experience Cloud SaaS introduces the concept of the **Project Workspace**.
 A project workspace is a way to encapsulate the different types of environments and different types of user bases the customer might need to have.
+Most customers will use a single Project Workspace, however some customers might have solutions which require completely segregated user bases.

+A possible use case where additional Project Workspaces might be needed could be for a customer with multiple businesses where this fact is preferred to not be known publicly.
+For example, a manufacturer might produce both premium and economy product lines and sell them under different brands (e.g. luxewidgets.com & basicwidgets.com).
+In this scenario it is important that a customer who has already registered their email address on the luxewidgets.com website doesn’t see a message warning them that an account already exists with that email address when they also try to sign up for the basicwidgets.com website.

+Because of how Liferay DXP handles email addresses, and how Liferay Experience Cloud is architected, this is only possible if each of these solutions is created in a different Project Workspace.

 Each Project Workspace includes Production and UAT environments, which in turn include Liferay DXP and capacity for Extensions.
 For the Business and Enterprise plans each Project Workspace also includes a Development environment.